brigand/react-mixin/README.md

 ```

 That's pretty much it.
 You get errors instead of silently overwriting things, like in react,
-with the exception of things whitelisted in index.js as type MANY, MANY_MERGED (getDefaultProps, if you still need it),
+with the exception of things whitelisted in index.js as type MANY, MANY_MERGED (getDefaultProps, if you still need it).
-and just an object merge with conflict error (propTypes).

 Like this but want to use it outside of react?
 See [smart-mixin][1] and define your own mixin spec.